yeokm1/yeokm1.github.io-hugo/content/post/2020/08/adding-chinese-support-to-my-blog/index.md

 This `config.toml` also includes theme-specific configuration that may differ heavily among different themes.
 The theme I'm using is [hugo-future-imperfect-slim](https://themes.gohugo.io/hugo-future-imperfect-slim/).

-It's theme-specific configuration documentation can be found [here](https://github.com/pacollins/hugo-future-imperfect-slim/wiki/config.toml)
+Its theme-specific configuration documentation can be found [here](https://github.com/pacollins/hugo-future-imperfect-slim/wiki/config.toml).

 Below is a reduced version of my `config.toml`.